 Air Conditioning and Allergies: What You Need to Know

-Allergies affect more than 50 million Americans throughout various times of the year.
-However, it’s actually allergens or “triggers” that cause issues with sneezing, watery eyes, and other common allergy symptoms.
-But did you know your air conditioning system can also play a role in the presence of allergens in your home?
+Allergies affect more than 50 million Americans.
+Allergens or triggers cause these issues.
+These include sneezing, watery eyes, and other common allergy symptoms.
+Did you know your air conditioner can also play a role in the number of allergens in your home?

 It’s Not Your AC, It’s the Allergens

-Air contamination that includes high levels of allergens and other microorganisms can be related to any of the following symptoms or issues:
+Air contamination means high levels of allergens and microorganisms.
+This can cause any of the following symptoms or issues.

 - Sneezing and coughing